BuJo/mattermost-rss-reader/readme.md

       - Display Name: Xkcd
       - Description: Xkcd
       - Channel: Name of the channel you want to post into
-    - Copy the webhook URL generated into the "WebhookUrl" property in config.json.
+    - Copy the webhook URL generated into the `WebhookUrl` property in `config.json`.

+If you want to allow Mattermost users to configure the feeds, also configure a Slash command:

+1. Deploy the mattermost-rss-reader (preferably behind a tls proxy)
+2. Add Slash Command in Mattermost
+    - Go to your team's Integrations page and click "Slash Commands".
+    - Add Slash Command
+      - Title: Xkcd
+      - Command Trigger Word: feed
+      - Request URL: https:// URL to mattermost-rss-reader
+      - Request Method: POST
+      - Autocomplete: true
+      - Autocomplete Hint: `list | add <Feed Name> <Feed URL> [<Image URL>]`
+    - Copy the Token from the resulting Slash Command into the `Token` property in `config.json`

 ## Config Requirements

 Configuration is loaded from the included config.json.
 Supply the following variables:

-1. WebhookUrl - url to post the messages to Mattermost
+1. WebhookUrl - URL to post the messages to Mattermost
-3. IconUrl - URL to an image to use for the icon for each post.
+3. IconUrl - URL to an image to use for the icon for each post (optional, can be overridden in feed).
-4. Username - Username the post will be displayed as.
+4. Username - Username the post will be displayed as (optional, can be overridden in feed).
+5. Token - Token for allowing slash commands to affect the configured feeds from Mattermost (optional).
+6. SkipInitial - Allows the first articles to be discarded on application start (optional, `false` by default)
+7. Interval - At which interval the feeds are polled (optional, `5m` by default).
-4. Feeds - Collection of RSS URLs to poll.
+8. Feeds - Collection of RSS URLs to poll.
+    - Name - Used for displaying and identifying the feed
+    - Url - which URL to pool.
+    - IconUrl - optional icon URL
+    - Username - optional username
+    - Channel - optional channel name

 ## Docker